Unicorn: Reasoning about Configurable System Performance through the lens of Causality

-\paragraph{Stage-II: Learn Causal Performance Model} In this stage, \ourapproach learns a CPM (see Section \ref{sec:motivation}) that explains the causal relations between configuration options, the intermediate causal mechanism, and performance objectives.
+\paragraph{Stage II: Learn Causal Performance Model.} In this stage, \ourapproach learns a causal performance model (see Section \ref{sec:motivation}) that explains the causal relations between configuration options, the intermediate causal mechanism, and performance objectives.
 Here, we use an existing structure learning algorithm called \textit{Fast Causal Inference} (hereafter, FCI)~\cite{spirtes2000causation}.
 We selected FCI because: (i) it accommodates for the existence of unobserved confounders~\cite{spirtes2000causation,ogarrio2016hybrid, glymour2019review}, \ie, it operates even when there are latent common causes that have not been, or cannot be, measured.
 This is important because we do not assume absolute knowledge about configuration space, hence there could be certain configurations we could not modify or system events we have not observed. (ii) FCI, also, accommodates variables that belong to various data types such as nominal, ordinal, and categorical data common across the system stack (cf. \fig{config_to_objective_space}).
-To build the CPM, we, first, gather a set of initial samples (cf. Table~\fig{causal_model_learning}).
-To ensure reliability~\cite{curtsinger2013stabilizer,ding2021generalizable}, we measure each configuration multiple times, and we use the median for the causal model learning.
-As depicted in \fig{causal_model_learning}, \ourapproach implements three steps for causal structure learning: (i) recovering the skeleton of the CPM by enforcing structural constraints; (ii) pruning the recovered structure using standard statistical tests of independence.
-In particular, we use mutual info for discrete variables and Fisher z-test for continuous variables. (iii) orienting undirected edges using entropy~\cite{spirtes2000causation,ogarrio2016hybrid, glymour2019review,colombo2012learning,colombo2014order}.
+To build the causal performance model, we, first, gather a set of initial samples (cf.~\fig{causal_model_learning}).
+To ensure reliability~\cite{curtsinger2013stabilizer,ding2021generalizable}, we measure each configuration multiple times, and we use the median (as an unbiased measure) for the causal model learning.
+As depicted in \fig{causal_model_learning}, \ourapproach implements three steps for causal structure learning: (i) recovering the skeleton of the causal performance model by enforcing structural constraints; (ii) pruning the recovered structure using standard statistical tests of independence.
+In particular, we use mutual info for discrete variables and Fisher z-test for continuous variables; (iii) orienting undirected edges using entropy~\cite{spirtes2000causation,ogarrio2016hybrid, glymour2019review,colombo2012learning,colombo2014order}.